-The D'Youville College Archives document the history and evolution of the College through records, historical documents, publications, artifacts, and other materials.
+The D'Youville Archives document the history and evolution of the institution through records, historical documents, publications, artifacts, and other materials.

-The D’Youville College Archives contain the institutional records and historical materials of D’Youville, and document the history and evolution of the College from 1908 to the present.
-Materials in the collection include administrative records, college publications, audio-visual materials, photographs, artifacts, and rare books.
+The D’Youville Archives contain the institutional records and historical materials of D’Youville, and document the history and evolution of the institution from 1908 to the present.
+Materials in the collection include administrative records, publications, audio-visual materials, photographs, artifacts, and rare books.

 If you have questions about the archives collection, or would like to inquire about making a donation, contact the Archives at 716-829-8155.
 Please leave a message and your call will be returned.

 About the Archives

-The largest collection in the archives, College Records documents the history and evolution of D’Youville from its beginnings in 1908 to the present.
+The largest collection in the archives, the records document the history and evolution of D’Youville from its beginnings in 1908 to the present.
 Materials are arranged by record groups, which include Administration, Academic programs, Departments and Offices, Evaluation, Facilities, Faculty, Institutional Advancement, Affiliated Organizations and Projects, Students, Memorabilia, and Media.